ramaureirac/thinkpad-e14-linux/README.md

 | Fn Hot Keys                       | :heavy_check_mark:                  | :x:                       |
 | Fans                              | :heavy_check_mark:                  | :heavy_check_mark:        |

-You can find more details of every model on their folder
+You can find more details of every model on their folder:
+(info for Gen1)[./thinkpad-e14-gen1/README.md]
+(info for Gen2)[./thinkpad-e14-gen2/README.md]